zmtomorrow/ParallelNeLLoC/README.md

 This is a demo to do lossless compression with parrallel NeLLoC.

-See [on the out-of-distribution generalization of probabilistic image modelling](https://arxiv.org/abs/2109.02639) for an introduction of the vanilla NeLLoC.
+See [On the Out-of-Distribution Generalization of Probabilistic Image Modelling](https://arxiv.org/abs/2109.02639) for an introduction of the vanilla NeLLoC.

 See [Parallel Neural Local Lossless Compression ](https://arxiv.org/abs/2201.05213) for the details of the parrallel NeLLoC.